The Carrick Windfarm Online Public Information Event is now live - find out more!

 Early consultation is key to the way SPR develops projects, and throughout the development process SPR ensure local communities and stakeholders are given the opportunity to provide feedback and are kept informed of project progress.

 Due to the Government guidance issued as a result of the COVID-19 pandemic, face-to-face consultation is unfortunately not possible at present and may not be permitted for the foreseeable future.
-The Scottish Government have issued regulations during this period which replaces the requirement for a physical, face-to-face public event with an alternative, online version.
+The Scottish Government has issued regulations during this period which replaces the requirement for a physical, face-to-face public event with an alternative, online version which is currently planned for September.
+More details will be available and distributed in due course.

-SPR is committed to undertaking meaningful consultation and is therefore currently identifying suitable alternative methods of engagement ahead of any potential online event.
-At this stage, these are expected to include formats such as utilising mail drops, use of this website and the project mailbox to distribute information and respond to the public and phone calls and virtual meetings with Community Council members.
-Consideration is also being given to ensure that these engagement methods reflect varying levels of access to technology.
+SPR is committed to undertaking meaningful and wide-reaching consultation and has been utilising alternative methods of engagement ahead of any potential online event.
+These have included distributing an information leaflet by post (a copy of which can be found below in the ‘Documents’ section), displaying information on local notice boards and shop windows, and use of this website, the project mailbox and project phone number to distribute information and respond to the public.
+We have also been liaising with Community Council members.
+Consideration is being given to ensure that engagement methods reflect varying levels of access to technology.

 As a responsible developer of renewable energy SPR is keen for the communities surrounding our operational windfarms to benefit.
 Our nearby Dersalloch Windfarm has delivered more than £1 million to date for the benefit of communities across North Carrick.